 Has your home turned into a warzone?
-For many parents, after long months of being stuck indoors—sharing the same space for work, school, home, and recreation—the pressure might be building to a boiling point.
-Add in the worry and stress many families are feeling this holiday season, and you’ve got a recipe for disaster.
+For many parents, after a long year of being stuck indoors—sharing the same space for work, school, home, and recreation—the pressure may have built to a boiling point.
+Add in the normal worry and stress many families feel on a day-to-day basis, and you’ve got a recipe for disaster.

 When a disagreement hits the boiling point, things get ugly.
 There’s screaming, crying, swearing . . . and that’s just the parents.
 And after it’s all over, we often feel ashamed and regretful.
 It’s only then that we remember we’re supposed to be the adults in the room.